dan9186/derpstock/notes-first-assembly.md

 * M5 10mm crossbeam vslot NO WASHERS
 * M5 12mm crossbeam vslot WITH WASHERS
 * Vslot cutouts almost perfect, self cleaning
+* Use the M4(3mm) driver to space the pulley away from the vertex to align the belt path

 ###frame_vertex
 * M8 screw cuts threads well for the first portion, and well enough for the second.